 The more land that needs to be graded, the more equipment, soil, and labor are required.
 Labor usually costs about $50 per hour, and permits typically run between $100 and $500.
 Smaller jobs, like those around pools, patios, or a single side of a home’s foundation, may run from $500 to $3,000.

-However, grading around an entire home is closer to the $3,000 to $5,000 range.
-Finally, grading or leveling for an entire yard can run as high as $10,000 if land clearing or additional landscape design is needed.
+• The cost of grading around an entire home could be $3,000 to $5,000.
+Grading or leveling for an entire yard can run as high as $10,000 if land clearing or additional landscape design is needed.

 Our Recommendation for Top Lawn Care Service